-- Use a fluoride toothpaste for added defense against decay and gum disease.
+- Use fluoride toothpaste for added defense against decay and gum disease.
 Fluoride helps keep your enamel strong.

 - Use a soft-bristled brush and be sure to change it regularly.
-You may find that your braces wear down your toothbrush faster so be sure you pay attention to when it is. time for a new one.
+You may find that your brakes wear down your toothbrush faster so be sure you pay attention to when it is. time for a new one.

 - Take your time, especially in the beginning when you are learning how to care for your braces.
 Be sure you take the time to carefully brush around the entire bracket.
 Your braces should look clean and shiny after each cleaning.